 For help with your application over the phone, click here for details.

-During the school closures, the Kids Cafe program will visit 20 Reno/Sparks locations on a Monday/Thursday or Tuesday/Friday schedule.
+The Kids Cafe program will once again be providing free, nutritious meals to kids while they are out of school for summer break.
+This year, there have been changes made to the distributions in order to continue to provide meals to children in the safest way possible during the COVID-19 pandemic.
+The Kids Cafe program will visit 26 Reno/Sparks locations on a Monday/Thursday or Tuesday/Friday schedule.
+Additionally, meals will be distributed in Fernley each week on Wednesday.
 The Food Bank of Northern Nevada’s Kids Cafe program will offer breakfast and lunch to children 1-18 years old.

 Through the Commodity Supplemental Food Program (CSFP), the Food Bank of Northern Nevada provides a monthly box of nutritious food to low-income seniors 60 years and over.
 Boxes are distributed at more than 40 locations across Reno, Sparks, and rural northern Nevada.